-The digital transformation underpinning our new global platform, IDP Live, a Connected Community of students, agents and institutions that helps stay students connected to IDP and allows our clients to make data-led, informed decisions.

-• Continued innovation and evolution of the way IELTS is offered.
+- > The digital transformation underpinning our new global platform, IDP Live, a connected community of students, counsellors and institutions that helps students stay connected to IDP and allows our clients to make data-led, informed decisions. - > Continued innovation and evolution of the way IELTS is offered.